-As discussed above, we strongly recommend that the Department make significant changes to proposed Section X.90009.1.
-However, if the Department opts to retain the current proposed language, the following comments and suggestions are intended for use in clarifying and rectifying the proposed language.
+As discussed above, I strongly recommend that you make significant changes to your proposed Section X.90009.1.
+However, if you opt to retain your proposed language, the following comments and suggestions are intended for your use in clarifying and correcting the proposed language.